Using Nutrition to Boost Your Cardio

 So you’re saying that if I don’t eat, my body will get scared and hold on to all my body fat, but if I do eat, my body will just use that as fuel instead of burning fat?
 Yes….
 And if this were the end of the article, you would probably be pretty mad.
 Fortunately, there are ways to make this work.

-Option 1: Right when you wake up, before you eat or drink anything (except water), do 55 minutes of moderate impact cardio.
-Walking or an elliptical machine is ideal.
+Option 1: Right when you wake up, before you even eat or drink anything (except water), do 55 minutes of moderate impact cardio.
+Walking on an elliptical machine is ideal.
 If you’re breathing too hard to carry on a conversation normally, slow down.
 If you get light headed or weak from this option, eat something with no carbs before you workout.
 For example: egg whites, chicken breast, or a protein shake with no carbs.
 Protein consumption will not affect your glycogen stores so your body will still be willing to burn fat.
 With this option, it’s okay to eat breakfast when you’re done.

 Option 2: If you only have 20 minutes in the morning, do intervals before you eat.
 Warm up for 5 minutes and then run for one minute and walk for two.
 Each time you run, make it a little more intense until you are running at full blast for one minute.
 After 20 minutes of these intervals, cool down walking for 5 minutes and then don’t eat for an hour after you’re done.
 Your body will burn fat for that entire hour.